 - Cardiac arrest

-If you experience any of these symptoms, you’re may be experience a severe allergic reaction.
+If you experience any of these symptoms, you may be having a severe allergic reaction.
 Use a prescribed epinephrine pen if you have one.
 Immediately call 911.
 Then, make sure to follow up with an allergist about how to treat bee sting allergies.